keboola/developers-docs/extend/registration/index.md

 **Important: changes made in Developer Portal take up to 5 minutes to propagate to all Keboola Connection instances in all regions.**

 ## Application Repository
-We offer free hosting of your images in **[AWS ECR](https://aws.amazon.com/ecr/)** under our own account.
+We offer free hosting of your images in a private repository in **[Amazon AWS ECR](https://aws.amazon.com/ecr/)**.
-All repositories in AWS ECR are private.
-When registering your component, you will receive [credentials for deployment](/extend/docker/registration/deployment/) to the repository and you can either push the images manually or use a CI pipeline to push images.
+To use the repository provisioned by us, follow the steps outlined in [setting up KBC deployment](/extend/registration/deployment/).
+The repository will be configured automatically for you.

 We also support DockerHub and Quay.io registries, both public and private.
 However, we recommend that you use AWS ECR unless you require DockerHub or Quay for some reason (e.g. that the image is public).